stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 -- return true, if the predicate does not hold not : (Integer -> Bool) -> Integer -> Bool
 ```

-Operator names have to be wrapped in parentheses unless they
-are being used in infix notation (see the `(&&)`) example above.

 Implement the other two functions and test them at the REPL: